Freight Trains

 Most rail container traffic in India is handled by CONCOR (the Container Corporation of India) which until recently was the only such organization.
 CONCOR is a public-sector concern, but it maintains its own fleet of wagons and other assets that are separate from IR's, although the traffic moves on IR's tracks.

-Recently [2/06] the government has given approval to the Pipavav Rail Corporation (PRCL) to offer container services in India.
-It is expected that PRCL will run container services from the ports of Pipavav, Mundra, Chennai/Ennore, Vishakhapatnam, and Kochi (Cochin).
+In 2006 the government gave approval to the Pipavav Rail Corporation (PRCL) to offer container services in India.
+PRCL will run container services from the ports of Pipavav, Mundra, Chennai/Ennore, Vishakhapatnam, and Kochi (Cochin).
 PRCL is a joint venture between IR and the Gujarat Pipavav Port Ltd. Originally, PRCL was set up to construct and operate a 270km BG railway line between Pipavav port and Surendranagar on the Western Railway.

-Private operators [8/07] Private companies have only very recently been given approval to operate in India.
-Generally speaking the private companies are given limited licences to operate container services on specific routes and for a specific number of years.
-In April 2007, Boxtrans Logistics, belonging to the JM Baxi Group, became the first private player to operate container services, with a rake of 45 Texmaco flat wagons running between Cossipore (ER) and Loni near New Delhi and Mundra port (Gujarat).
-The initial runs carried about 90 TEUs.
-Boxtrans also expects to run services on the Loni - Vishakhapatnam route.
-Its licence allows it to run on all routes except the premier New Delhi - JNPT route.
-It is expected to maintain 3 rakes of its own.
 Another company, APL (formerly American President Lines), belonging to the Singapore-based Nepture Orient Lines began container operations in May 2007 with a rake from Loni to JNPT.
-APL holds a so-called 'Category 1' licence allowing it to run container services on all routes in India, for a period of 20 years.
-APL is initially buying seven 45-flat-wagon rakes from Titagarh Industries.
+APL holds a so-called ‘Category 1’ licence allowing it to run container services on all routes in India, for a period of 20 years.
+APL initially bought seven 45-flat-wagon rakes from Titagarh Industries.
 A joint venture between Hind Terminals (of the Sharaf Group, UAE) and MSC Agency (belonging to the Mediterranean Shipping Company, Geneva) also has a Category 1 licence.
 Another private operator, Innovative B2B Logistic Solutions, has a limited licence to run container services on some routes.
 Other licensees include Reliance Infrastructure Engineers, Adani Logistics, Central Warehousing Corporation, and Delhi Assam Roadways Corp.
+Other private operators are gradually entering the field.
+Arshiya International, a supply-chain management company, began operations in Jan.
+2009 with dedicated rakes and custom-built containers to carry freight for Vedanta Aluminium Ltd.

 Q. What are CONTRACK trains?
 And ConRaj trains?
 And CARTRAC?

-Recently [1999] CONCOR has begun running some fast (up to 100km/h) guaranteed delivery container freight trains on certain routes (35 rail corridors have been identified as suitable for such service).
-The rakes consist of 5-wagon groups of flat cars; the flat cars are low flat cars which allow loading 'Tallboy' containers.
+In 1999 CONCOR began running some fast (up to 100km/h) guaranteed delivery container freight trains on certain routes (35 rail corridors have been identified as suitable for such service).
+The rakes consist of 5-wagon groups of flat cars; the flat cars are low flat cars which allow loading full size containers.

-A particular freight service of this kind inaugurated recently [6/00] goes by the name of CONTRACK and is a time-tabled weekly train between Shalimar Terminal and Tondiarpet (Chennai).
+A particular freight service of this kind inaugurated in June 2000 went by the name of CONTRACK and was a time-tabled weekly train between Shalimar Terminal and Tondiarpet (Chennai).
+(07/2020) There are regularly scheduled container freight between the two terminals, but the name CONTRACK is not in use for these services anymore.

-Some of the fast (up to 100km/h [8/00]) freight trains, especially on the Mumbai-Delhi route, are informally named 'Con-Raj' (for Container Rajdhani).
+Some of the fast (up to 100km/h) freight trains, especially on the Mumbai-Delhi route, are informally named ‘Con-Raj’ (for Container Rajdhani).
 Some of these even go straight through Vadodara without a halt, with crew changes only at Valsad and Godhra.

-CONCOR has obtained several high-speed flat wagons which are rated for service at 100km/h.
-(These are also known as 'low belt container flat wagons', and abbreviated 'BLC'.)
-These have several advanced features, such as automatic twist locks, slackless drawbars, and small-diameter wheels allowing a low bed height.
-These are currently [12/00] in use on the Tughlakabad-Mumbai container route for the Con-Raj trains mentioned above.
-More are being ordered, under the auspices of a World Bank loan and the IBRD.
-Newer versions [9/04] have automatic load sensing devices to allow optimum braking under varying loads.
+CONCOR runs its services on high-speed flat wagons which are rated for service at 100km/h.
+(These are also known as ‘low belt container flat wagons’, and abbreviated 'BLC'.)
+Introduced in 2000, under the auspices of a World Bank loan and the IBRD, these have several advanced features, such as automatic twist locks, slackless drawbars, and small-diameter wheels allowing a low bed height.
+Originally used in the Tughlakabad-Mumbai container route for the Con-Raj trains mentioned above, they are now the standard flat wagons for container freight on IR.
+Newer versions starting in September 2004 have automatic load sensing devices to allow optimum braking under varying loads.
 The wagons have a single-pipe air-brake system.

 Q. What is the Dedicated Freight Corridor (DFC)?

-Q. International freight: Are there direct freight trains running between India and neighbouring countries?
+Q. Are there direct freight trains running between India and neighbouring countries?

 Q. How heavy are the freights carried by IR?
 What are the heaviest freights?